-- Remove cupcakes from tin and set out on a cookie sheet or plate.
+- Remove cupcakes from the tin and set them out on a cookie sheet or plate.

 - Poke several holes in cupcakes with the end of a wooden spoon.
 The larger the holes the better.

-- Work quickly for the next step: Mix dry pudding with 2 cups of milk in a bowl with a pour spout (or a large mixing glass).
-Pour over each individual cupcake, ensuring you don't drown it in pudding mix but also working quickly enough before pudding starts to thicken.
+- Work quickly for the next step: Mix dry pudding with 2 cups of milk in a bowl with a pour spout.
+Pour over each individual cupcake, ensuring you don’t drown it in pudding mix but also working quickly enough before the pudding starts to thicken.
 Reserve the rest in the fridge until later.

-- Place cupcakes in fridge to set up for about 30 minutes.
+- Place cupcakes in the fridge to set up for about 30 minutes.

-- Take the remaining lemon pudding and spread a small layer onto each cupcake with a knife like frosting.
+- Take the remaining lemon pudding and spread a small layer onto each cupcake with a knife.
+Like you would with frosting.

-- To make the cream cheese frosting, beat together cream cheese, butter, milk and lemon juice in a medium bowl.
-Mix in powdered sugar until desired frosting consistency is reached.
-I used about 3 cups for a medium density frosting.
+- To make the cream cheese frosting, beat together cream cheese, butter, milk, and lemon juice in a medium bowl.
+Mix in powdered sugar until the desired frosting consistency is reached.
+I used about 3 cups for medium-density frosting.

 - Pipe on the cream cheese frosting onto each cupcake, and top with a sprinkle of lemon zest.